-In an effort to reduce FTR underfunding caused by forced Stage 1A infeasibilities, PJM may use reduced capability limits instead of the increased Stage 1A capability limits in FTR auctions.
+In an effort to address reduced FTR payout ratios caused by forced Stage 1A infeasibilities, PJM may use reduced capability limits instead of the increased Stage 1A capability limits in FTR auctions.
 These capability limits may be reduced if ARR funding is not impacted, all requested self-scheduled FTRs clear and net FTR Auction revenue is positive.
-If the normal capability limit cannot be reached due to infeasibilities then FTR Auction capability reductions are undertaken pro-rata based on the MWs of Stage 1A infeasibility.
-Reducing capability limits will reduce the number of oversold FTR facilities due to forced Stage 1A infeasibilities and reduce underfunding caused by these ARR infeasibilities.
-The downside to this strategy is that there will be less FTRs for sale in the FTR Auctions, therefore, less auction revenue will be collected to pay ARR holders.
+If the normal capability limit cannot be reached due to infeasibilities then FTR Auction capability reductions are undertaken pro-rata based on the MW of Stage 1A infeasibility and the availability of appropriate auction bids.
+Reducing capability limits will reduce the number of oversold FTR facilities due to forced Stage 1A infeasibilities and reduce the FTR funding issues caused by these ARR infeasibilities.
+The downside to this strategy is that there will be fewer FTRs for sale in the FTR Auctions, therefore, less auction revenue will be collected to pay ARR holders.

-Also in an effort to reduce FTR underfunding, PJM implemented a new rule stating that PJM may model normal capability limits on facilities which are infeasible due to modeled transmission outages in Monthly Balance of Planning Period FTR Auctions.
+Also in an effort to reduce FTR funding issues, PJM implemented a new rule stating that PJM may model normal capability limits on facilities which are infeasible due to modeled transmission outages in Monthly Balance of Planning Period FTR Auctions.
 The capability of these facilities may be reduced if ARR target allocations are fully funded and net auction revenues are greater than zero.
-The results of this action should be an increased feasibility of the FTR model and a reduced risk of FTR underfunding, but will lead to a reduction in FTR Auction revenue due to a lower capability.
+This reduction may only take place when there are auction bids available to reduce the infeasibilities.
+The results of this action should be an increased feasibility of the FTR model, but a reduction in FTR Auction revenue due to a lower capability.